 During economic uncertainty, incentives often land on the chopping block—but there are many reasons to reconsider axing employee recognition.
 Sure, you might save money in the short term, but what’s the cost of cutting employee recognition programs in the long run?
 A burned-out workforce that ends up leaving no matter how much you increase their salary.

 On top of employee burnout, HR teams have been through the wringer over the past few years, with the pandemic and the Great Resignation adding to the burden.
-Investing in recognition also benefits them as employees, ensuring they get the support and praise they’ve earned.
+Investing in workplace recognition also benefits them as employees, ensuring they get the support and praise they’ve earned.

-Because of everything we’ve been through in the past two and a half years, now is not the time to cut recognition perks—but it is time to rethink them.
+Because of everything we’ve been through in the past two and a half years, now is not the time to cut workplace recognition perks—but it is time to rethink them.

 "Recognition is a necessity—even more so when a company is facing a tough time.
 You can really stand up and step up by investing in your employees." –Taylor Smith, CEO and cofounder, Blueboard